SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 ### 2.3.2 OVN Provider

-The Second Provider in Octavia work with the SDN integration Open Virtual Network.
+The second provider in Octavia works with the SDN integration Open Virtual Network.
 Viewed from the architecture viewpoint, this design is much simpler.
 The listener is just another router port in the OpenStack Project Router.
 Logically it works as DSR based Loadbalancing,